The Complete Guide to Understanding Video Aspect Ratios

 4:3

-This aspect ratio was still used for Apple iPads until their release of the 2018 iPad Pro.
-The 4:3 aspect ratio is being phased out, so it is not very common.
+This aspect ratio was still used for Apple iPads until they released the 2018 iPad Pro.
+The 4:3 aspect ratio is being phased out, so it is uncommon.

 3:2